Koninklijke Philips N.V. – Annual report – 31 December 2025

 In the US, consumer and commercial class action lawsuits have been filed alleging economic loss and medical monitoring claims.
 Individual personal injury lawsuits have also been filed.
 On October 8, 2021, a Multi-District Litigation (MDL) in the US District Court for the Western District of Pennsylvania was formed, and most of these class action and personal injury lawsuits have been consolidated in the MDL for pre-trial proceedings.

 On May 9, 2024, Philips Respironics reached agreement on a class action settlement in relation to the medical monitoring class action complaint.
-Under the agreement, which became final in January 2025, the Philips defendants agreed to pay USD 25 million into a Qualified Settlement Fund for the benefit of eligible class members.
-The USD 25 million amount is a fixed cap on the amount of the settlement and will be used to fund, among other things, research related to the advancement of public knowledge regarding the detection, diagnosis, and treatment of those injuries alleged to have been caused by use of the recalled devices.
+Under the agreement, which became final in January 2025, the Philips defendants agreed to pay a capped amount of USD 25 million into a Qualified Settlement Fund for the benefit of eligible class members.

 Also on May 9, 2024, Philips Respironics reached agreement on a private settlement in relation to US personal injury claims.
-Under the agreement, the Philips defendants have agreed (subject to a termination right) to pay USD 1.075 billion to consist of USD 25 million in notice and administrative costs and USD 1.050 billion into a Personal Injury Settlement Fund.
-The settlement is an opt-in agreement, by which eligible claimants would release all of their personal injury claims in exchange for participation in the Personal Injury Settlement Fund.
-To participate in the settlement, an eligible claimant must have experienced a qualifying injury.
-The Philips parties had the right to terminate the settlement if less than 95% of eligible claimants would register for the settlement by the registration deadline on January 31, 2025.
-As at the registration deadline registrations exceeded 95%, the settlement has now become final with payment expected in the first half of 2025.
-For any individuals who declined to participate in, or are ineligible for, the settlement, and who wish to litigate their personal injury claims, they will need to identify themselves after the registration deadline and then comply with court orders imposing certain discovery obligations on them, including with respect to early disclosure of their evidence on causation.
+Under the agreement, the Philips defendants have agreed to pay USD 1.075 billion to consist of USD 25 million in notice and administrative costs and USD 1.050 billion into a Personal Injury Settlement Fund.
+The settlement became final as at the registration deadline on January 31, 2025, registrations exceeded the required 95% of eligible claimants, and payment occurred in the first half of 2025.
+For those individuals who declined to participate in, or are ineligible for, the settlement, and who wish to litigate their personal injury claims, they will need to identify themselves after the registration deadline and then comply with court orders imposing certain discovery obligations on them, including with respect to early disclosure of their evidence on causation.

-Philips Respironics and certain of its affiliates (including the company) continue to be defendants in consumer class action lawsuits in Australia, Canada and Israel and collective or group actions in Chile, France, Germany, Italy and the Netherlands alleging economic loss and/or personal injury.
+Philips Respironics and certain of its affiliates (including the company) continue to be defendants in consumer class action lawsuits in Australia and Canada and collective or group actions in Chile, France, Germany, Italy and the Netherlands, alleging economic loss and/or personal injury.
+In 2025, a class action in Israel was resolved while a class action filed in Italy was dismissed by the court and is pending appeal.

 While the company believes it is probable that ongoing lawsuits will in the aggregate lead to an outflow of economic resources for Philips Respironics or other Philips entities, given the significant uncertainty regarding the nature of the relevant events and potential obligations, the company is not currently able to reliably estimate the amount of the obligation associated with these various lawsuits.
 The final outcome of the lawsuits and the remaining cost to resolve them cannot currently be determined due to a number of variables, including the early stages of some of these proceedings and uncertainty regarding the number of remaining claimants, their allegations, and their alleged injuries.
 The courts have not yet been asked to decide the question of whether any of the claimed injuries could have been caused by use of the recalled devices.